What does the Law Centre do?

 Avon & Bristol Law Centre currently holds the Lexcel Practice Management quality mark - the industry standard accreditation for both commercial law firms and law centres.
 It means the service you receive will be professional and confidential.
 It means you will always be in control of your case, and you will be able to complain in a simple, clear way if you feel the service was inappropriate in some way.

 Avon & Bristol Law Centre works closely with a variety of partners to help ensure that local residents can get free and effective legal advice, and that public bodies commission services that meet the needs of the city and wider region.
-Our partners include Advice Centres for Avon, Bristol City Council, the Law Centres Network, local voluntary sector networks and other advice agencies.
+Our partners include local Advice Centres, Bristol City Council, the Law Centres Network, local voluntary sector networks and other agencies.

 The Law Centre's work is currently funded by the organisations listed at the bottom of the page.